AF Specialized Undergraduate Pilot Training

 How to Apply:

-Participants: Completed encampment and recorded in eServices by time of application
+Completed Encampment and recorded in eServices at time of application

 Senior Members: Mission Pilot experience highly desired

 Actively participate in 80% of the contact hours and not dismissed early for behavior

 Activity Staff will provide transportation between Golden Triangle Airport (GTR) and the activity location.

 Required Staff Training on 9 July 2021 at TBD.

 If you want to be a USAF pilot, this is the program for you.
 You will experience what it takes to get accepted to and graduate from USAF pilot training.
 There will be opportunities for you to meet and hear from ROTC and USAFA cadets who are also on their way to becoming USAF pilots.
 Specialized Undergraduate Pilot Training Familiarization Course (SUPTFC) -MS is designed to provide CAP cadets with the opportunity to experience Air Force pilot training.
 In one week’s time, you will experience much of what USAF pilot candidates experience during their 52-week training.
 Typical experience includes: